The Socratic Method in the Western Tradition Peter Boghossian (2023)

 Congruence, Coherence, and Contingent Truth Building a framework for understanding

-Understanding Scientific Terms The Fallibility of Science Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Understanding the world requires frameworks grounded in logic and evidence.
+Understanding the world requires frameworks grounded in logic and evidence.
 Theories that align with observed facts and adapt to discoveries provide reliable explanations.
-By … Continue reading Congruence, Coherence, and Contingent Truth Building a framework for understanding
+By examining the principles of coherence and congruence, we can evaluate the validity and utility of ideas in explaining complex phenomena.
+Continue reading Congruence, Coherence, and Contingent Truth Building a framework for understanding